Crambeary/wellness_reflection/README.md

     - [x] Change data in the form to come from the db on date change if it exists
     - [x] Move name to be seen at the top of the page
     - [x] Fix switching to a date with no db data
-    - [ ] Fix loading the page while the db has no date for "today"
+    - [x] Fix loading the page while the db has no date for "today"
-    - [ ] Load todays data from database on authentication
+    - [x] Load todays data from database on authentication
     - [ ] Modal to confirm leaving the page or changing date with unsaved data - localStorage is newer than db
         - "You have unsaved data, are you sure you want to load another date?"
     - [ ] Modal to confirm clear form
         - "You have unsaved data, are you sure you want to clear the form?"
+    - [ ] Show errors about db in the UI
+        - [ ] Show errors about missing time - zod?
-    - [ ] Add a data export feature
+    - [ ] Show success message about saving data
 - [ ] Reorganize the sections Meals > Cravings > Notes
 - [ ] Remove the "Morning Meals" etc. Sub Headers
 - [ ] Load today on refresh